In this article

 Best plant-based protein powders

-For vegans, vegetarians, lactose-intolerant folks, and anyone else who doesn’t eat animal products, plant-based protein powders are (obviously) the way to go.
-As the nutritionists told us, powder made with pea protein is generally seen as the most effective plant-based alternative to whey.
-And they say a pea protein isolate, like a whey protein isolate, is even better, because it has the highest amount of protein per scoop.
 Like Alexander, fitness coach Ebonny Fowler prefers an unflavored protein powder so she can better mix it with other ingredients.
-But unlike Alexander, she follows a mostly plant-based diet, which is why she looks for powders with pea protein isolate and “no added sugar, preservatives, or fillers, so the only ingredient is pea protein isolate.”
-While her favorite powder is currently out of stock, this one from Now Sports — a brand mentioned by nutritionists and trainers — has a similar formulation, in that its only ingredient is pea protein isolate.
+However, she also follows a mostly plant-based diet, which is why she looks for powders with pea protein isolate and “no added sugar, preservatives, or fillers.”
+While her favorite protein powder is currently out of stock, this one from Now Sports — a brand mentioned by multiple nutritionists and trainers — has a similar formulation, in that its only ingredient is pea protein isolate.
 If you’re going to be using this protein powder in shaker and blender bottles, make sure to wash your bottles thoroughly.
 I’ve found that the pea ingredients can leave a stronger odor than other protein powders when the container is left uncleaned.

 Best chocolate-flavored plant-based protein powder

 Two of the nutritionists we spoke to named Orgain as a reputable brand, and trainer Ray Grayson told us he has used this chocolate-flavored powder from the company for two years (after trying more than 20 other kinds).
-Made with a blend of pea, chia seed, and brown-rice protein, Grayson says it won out because it tastes good and has “clean ingredients without a bunch of fillers.”
+Made with a blend of pea, chia-seed, and brown-rice proteins, it won out for Grayson because it tastes good and has “clean ingredients without a bunch of fillers.”

 Best plant-based protein powder for competitive athletes